Florida House Votes To Axe Walt Disney's Special Taxing District

 The dispute with Disney began with the company’s criticism of the new Parental Rights in Education law which bars instruction on sexual orientation and gender identity in kindergarten through third grade as well as instruction that is not “age appropriate or developmentally appropriate.”

 In March, Disney said it would suspend political donations in the state and added that it would in turn support organizations working to oppose the new law.
-DeSantis and his fellow Republicans then lashed out at Disney, and have defended the law as reasonable.MORE NEWS: Florida House Redistricting Plan Passes As Democrats Protest
+DeSantis and his fellow Republicans then lashed out at Disney, and have defended the law as reasonable.READ MORE: Rapper YNW Melly Double Murder Trial Delayed In Fort Lauderdale

 “Disney and other woke corporations won’t get away with peddling their unchecked pressure campaigns any longer,” DeSantis wrote in a fundraising pitch Wednesday.
 “If we want to keep the Democrat machine and their corporate lapdogs accountable, we have to stand together now.”